The Insurance Commission strives to make its services and facilities accessible to all.

 We are committed to assisting people who choose to exercise their rights under the Act and have prepared a Freedom of Information Statement to provide you with help.

-We are also located 10 minutes walking distance from the Esplanade Busport and train station and Perth train station.
+We are located 15 minutes walking distance from the Esplanade Busport and train station, and 20 minutes from the Perth train station.